Agiled

 What does Ivy's product sourcing clipper do?

-The Ivy browser extension lets designers clip products from any vendor website into a custom catalog.
-It saves product images, specifications, pricing, and vendor details automatically — eliminating manual catalog creation.
+The Houzz Pro (formerly Ivy) browser extension lets designers clip products from any vendor website into a custom catalog.
+It saves product images, specifications, pricing, and vendor details automatically, eliminating manual catalog creation.
 Agiled has no equivalent feature.

 Does Ivy integrate with Houzz for leads?